Mrgove10/AutoMower/README.md

 **Val1** : Val1 contains the string code of the parameter.
 Possible values are:

-`PerimTtrkngKp` : PID control Kp (proportional )parameter for perimeter wire tracking `PerimTtrkngKi` : PID control Ki (integral) parameter for perimeter wire tracking `PerimTtrkngKd` : PID control Kd (derivative) parameter for perimeter wire tracking `PerimTtrkSetPt` : PID control setpoint for perimeter tracking
+`PerimTtrkngKp` : PID control Kp (proportional )parameter for perimeter wire tracking,

+`PerimTtrkngKi` : PID control Ki (integral) parameter for perimeter wire tracking,

+`PerimTtrkngKd` : PID control Kd (derivative) parameter for perimeter wire tracking,

+`PerimTtrkSetPt` : PID control setpoint for perimeter tracking

-**Note** Incorrectly spelt or unknown parameter codes are rejected.
+**Note** : Incorrectly spelt or unknown parameter codes are rejected.

 **Val2** : Val2 contains the parameter value as a decimal point (float) value.
 If the paramater is an integer value and a float value is sent, it will be truncated.